AndreiChiuzbaian/my-devops-demo/README.md

 # My DevOps CI/CD Demo Project

 Welcome to the **my-devops-demo** repository!
-This project showcases a simple DevOps CI/CD pipeline, using GitHub Actions, designed to demonstrate automated testing, validation, and deployment workflows.
+This project showcases a simple DevOps CI/CD pipeline for a static HTML site using GitHub Actions and GitHub Pages.
+It was designed to demonstrate automated testing, validation, and deployment workflows.

 ---